 Mountain View, CA – Today Google revealed interesting new details on how they plan to address latency when streaming games on Stadia.
-Antoine Rowe, a lead engineer on the project, described their negative latency feature that will predict user’s inputs through advanced AI to counteract the inherent delay caused by streaming.
+Antoine Rowe, a lead engineer on the project, described their negative latency feature that will predict user’s inputs through AI to counteract the delay caused by streaming.
 While the predictive technology is still in progress, the algorithm is already advanced enough to predict the platform’s own failure.

 “Google Stadia will feature incredibly low latency thanks to our massive data centers, cloud technology, and advanced machine learning algorithms,” explained Rowe about the incredible new gaming platform that can accurately predict player’s inputs and its own demise.

 But what happens when the negative latency AI predicts incorrectly?
 Rowe suggests that in those cases it’s really the player that was wrong.
-After all, are you really smarter than the incredibly sophisticated AI that can not only predict complex gaming decisions in milliseconds, but also that the Stadia is highly unlikely to succeed as a platform?
+After all, are you really smarter than the incredibly sophisticated AI that can not only predict complex gaming decisions in negative milliseconds, but also that the Stadia is highly unlikely to succeed as a platform?

 The negative latency feature is projected to reach its target effectiveness in about 2 years, so it won’t be boasting the impressively low delay right out of the gate when Stadia launches next month.
 This is not only because the machine learning algorithm needs to analyze large amounts of data in order to predict more accurately, but also due to the fact that it’s easier to predict inputs when there’s no one left playing.